💼

 Regulatory Authorities

-The Department for Work and Pensions (DWP) regulates labor laws, employment laws, pensions, and statutory rights.
+The Department for Work and Pensions (DWP) along with the Advisory, Conciliation and Arbitration Service (ACAS) oversee employment laws, pensions, and statutory rights.

 📋